 Loud bullies intimidate their colleagues, especially the shy ones, from speaking up and sharing their thoughts.
 This causes the business to lose new innovative ideas, just because one employee decided so.

 Seriously, who hasn’t met those?
 However, unlike the loud bullies, these are the hardest to spot.
 They bully with a smile.
-To a co-worker’s face, they would act as trusted friends, but once the target leaves, their real side is shown.
+To a co-worker’s face, they would act as trusted friends, but once the target leaves, the real face shows up.

 The Constant Critic

-It is usually a grey area for many to differentiate between constructive and destructive criticism.
-Constant criticism is a sign of destructive criticism.
+It is usually a gray area for many to differentiate between constructive and destructive criticism.
+Constant criticism is surely a sign of destructive criticism.
 Even the worst employees have at least one thing that they deserve appreciation for.

-He/she will hold the target in to irrational – or even impossible – standards.
+They will hold the target to irrational – or even impossible – standards.
 Even if your work is impeccable, this type of bully may go an extra mile and create falsifying documents or put fake poor results under your name.